edfvr/rock_paper_scissors/README.md

 # Rock Paper Scissors
+A simple game

+*rock smashes scissors, paper covers rock, scissors cuts paper*

 ## Pseudocode
-1. take user input and store in a variable
+1. Take user input and store.
 2. Make a list of moves. i.e `["rock", "paper", "scissors"]`
 3. Use `random.choice()` on `cpu_move` so that the computer selects moves randomly.
     - import `random` to be able to use `random.choice()`